Salsa Verde Enchiladas

 Not included in your delivery

-• Heat a drizzle of oil in a large pan over medium-high heat.
-Add poblano and cook until just softened, 3-4 minutes.
+Heat a drizzle oil in a large pan over medium-high heat.
+Add poblano and cook until just softened, about 3 minutes.
+Meanwhile, set aside tsp ½ tsp Southwest spice in a small bowl.

-• Meanwhile, reserve ½ tsp Southwest Spice (1 tsp for 4 servings) in a second small bowl for step 6. • Once poblano is just softened, add tomato, scallion whites, half the beans, 2 TBSP reserved bean liquid (you’ll use the remaining beans and more bean liquid in the next step), and remaining Southwest Spice to pan.
+Once poblano has cooked 3 minutes, add tomato, scallion whites, half the beans, 2 TBSP reserved bean liquid, and remaining Southwest spice to pan.
 Cook, stirring, until fragrant and warmed through, 2-3 minutes.
 Season with salt and pepper.

-• Heat a large drizzle of oil in a small pot over medium-high heat.
-Add remaining beans and cook, stirring, until slightly softened, 2-3 minutes. • Add 3 TBSP reserved bean liquid (1⁄3 cup for 4 servings).
-(You may have some bean liquid left over.)
-Simmer until warmed through, 1-2 minutes. • Reduce heat to low and stir in 1 TBSP butter (2 TBSP for 4) until melted. • Turn off heat; mash with a potato masher or fork until mostly smooth.
+Heat a large drizzle of oil in a small pot over medium-high heat.
+Add remaining beans and cook, tossing, until beginning to soften, 2-3 minutes.
+Add 3 TBSP reserved bean liquid.
+Let simmer until warmed through, 1-2 minutes.
+Lower heat and stir in 1 TBSP butter.
+Remove pot from heat, then mash beans until mostly smooth with a potato masher or fork.
 Season with plenty of salt and pepper.

-• Spread tortillas with mashed beans.
+Spread tortillas with mashed beans.
 Place a small amount of filling on one half of each tortilla.
-Roll up tortillas, starting with filled sides, and place seam sides down in an 8-by-11- inch baking dish or ovenproof pan.
-(For 4 servings, place in a 9-by-13-inch baking dish or two smaller ones.) • Spoon enough salsa over enchiladas to generously coat (you may have some left over).
-Sprinkle with Monterey Jack. • Bake on top rack until salsa is bubbly and cheese melts, 3-5 minutes.
+Roll up tortillas, starting with the filled side, and place seam-side down in an 8- by 11-inch baking dish or ovenproof pan.
+Spoon over enough salsa to generously coat.
+Sprinkle with cheese.
+Bake in oven until salsa is bubbly and cheese melts, 3-5 minutes.

-• While enchiladas bake, add sour cream to bowl with reserved Southwest Spice.
-Stir in warm water 1 tsp at a time until mixture reaches a drizzling consistency.
-Season with salt and pepper. • Top baked enchiladas with crema, scallion greens, and as much chili as you like.
+Meanwhile, add sour cream to bowl with reserved ½ tsp Southwest spice.
+Stir in 1-2 tsp warm water, or enough to create a drizzly consistency.
+Season with salt and pepper.
+Drizzle baked enchiladas with crema.
+Garnish with scallion greens and chili, to taste.
 Divide between plates and serve.